The Welfare Gap of Strategic Storage: Universal Bounds and Price Non-Linearity: Introduction

-\textbf{Stochastic Modeling of Power Demand.} The literature on modeling electricity load dynamics is rich. \cite{Taylor03} and \cite{FH11} demonstrate the importance of decomposing demand into deterministic multi-seasonal trends and stochastic fluctuations.
-While early works focused on pricing dynamics using diffusion models \cite{Barlow02, BBK08}, we apply their continuous framework to model the underlying demand process.
-Furthermore, our abstraction of general probability distributions ensures our results remain robust to modern advancements in data-driven forecasting, ranging from density forecasting \cite{HF09, HF16} to deep autoregressive recurrent networks \cite{SFGJ20}.
+\textbf{Demand modeling.} The literature on stochastic demand modeling decomposes load into deterministic seasonal trends and stochastic fluctuations~\cite{Taylor03, FH11}.
+Early works used diffusion models for pricing dynamics~\cite{Barlow02, BBK08}, and we adopt their continuous framework for the demand process.
+Our abstraction over general probability distributions ensures robustness to modern forecasting methods, from density forecasting~\cite{HF09, HF16} to deep autoregressive networks~\cite{SFGJ20}.

-\textbf{Optimization and Convex Formulation of Battery Operations.} BESS optimization is a well-studied field.
-Physical limitations such as, power ratings, energy capacity, and ramp rates, are typically modeled as convex constraints or tractable linear relaxations (see, e.g., \cite{MohsenianRad15, THMW20}).
-Reliable numerical frameworks for determining optimal schedules under uncertainty are well-established \cite{LM10, AB17}.
-Moreover, theoretical work has extended these foundations to continuous settings \cite{GTL12, CFGZ19}.
-Since the underlying control problem is well-understood, we abstract away operational details to focus on overall economic efficiency.
+\textbf{Operational constraints.} Battery operational constraints, including power ratings, energy capacity, and ramp rates, are well modeled as convex constraints or linear relaxations~\cite{MohsenianRad15, THMW20}, with established numerical frameworks for optimal scheduling under uncertainty~\cite{LM10, AB17}.
+Continuous-time extensions are developed in~\cite{GTL12, CFGZ19}.
+Since the control problem is well understood, we abstract away operational details to focus on economic efficiency.